Get answers to some of our most frequently asked questions

 What can I fish for?

 We will do our best to provide the most exciting fishing available on any given day.
-June and July, we’ll fish for king salmon where regulations allow on the lower Kenai River or Resurrection Bay.
-In July and August, we’ll fish for silver salmon on the lower Kenai River and in Resurrection Bay.
+In June and July, we’ll fish for king salmon where regulations allow on the lower Kenai River or Resurrection Bay.
+July through September, we’ll fish for silver salmon on the lower Kenai River and in Resurrection Bay.
 The upper Kenai River offers excellent fishing for sockeye salmon in June and July as well as rainbow trout and Dolly Varden from June through September.

 What if I've never fished before?